Capital gains

 Annual exemption

-The rates of CGT above the annual exemption are currently 10% for basic rate taxpayers and 20% for higher rate taxpayers, with different rates for property gains at 18% and 28% (24% from 6 April 2024).
+The rates of CGT above the annual exemption are currently 18% for basic rate taxpayers and 24% for higher rate taxpayers.
 However, some asset disposals qualify for lower rates of relief or are covered by other specific exemptions.
 The most common example is selling your only home for a gain that has always been your primary residence.

 Reporting requirements